hugoroy/blog/a-small-lesson-about-patent-fud.md

 process with political implications.
-They're trying to change the web from a place where you're free to express yourself without having to ask anybody's permission or having to agree to a restricted-patent-license, into something where freedom of expression is restricted by patents and where freedom of communication is restricted by DRM.
+They're trying to change the web from a place where you're free to express yourself without having to ask anybody's permission or having to agree to a restricted-patent-license, into something where you cannot express freely without paying for patents and where DRM prevent you from doing legitimate things (like saving a private archive of online content).

-Of course, people who are aware enough of these issues will still be able to publish using Free Software with webM and Theora, and the next ones.
+Of course, people who are aware enough of these issues will still be able to publish using Free Software with webM and Theora, and the next open codecs.
+Surely, there will be ways to crack DRM.

 But what about everyone else?
 Do we want to accept the Web as a fragmented place?
 No, we want to keep the Web as it is, universal.

 IMHO, the only reason why things aren't so bad is thanks to Mozilla.
 By building Firefox, maintaining an independent browser